MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 Options specific to the 'fsl' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-t2 <T2 image>** Provide a T2-weighted image in addition to the default T1-weighted image; this will be used as a second input to FSL FAST
+- **-t2 image** Provide a T2-weighted image in addition to the default T1-weighted image; this will be used as a second input to FSL FAST

-- **-mask** Manually provide a brain mask, rather than deriving one in the script
+- **-mask image** Manually provide a brain mask, rather than deriving one in the script

 - **-premasked** Indicate that brain masking has already been applied to the input image